TeamGloomy/LPC-STM32-RRFUserConfigs/README.md

 - tpostX.g - There could be more than one depending on tools
 - tpreX.g - There could be more than one depending on tools

-You are also welcome to include and macro files in a folder called Macros
+You are also welcome to include any macro files in a folder called Macros